 Answers to Your Questions

 Here are the answers to most of the questions you wrote down in class.
 I combined some of the similar questions.
 More questions?
-Remember, you can always ask a librarian!
+Remember, you can always

 The most commonly asked question was the following one: